-- You should think about a short-term mortgage when interest rates are dropping.
+- You should think about short-term financing when interest rates are dropping.
 If your credit rating and financial situation allow, try to get a mortgage that has one year or less on the term.
 Check out financial websites to see if interest rates are expected to go down, stay the same or increase and in what period the change is expected to occur.
 You want to choose to lock in your interest rate or not, for how long and whether you will be better offer with an adjustable or variable rate mortgage.

 - If you can save money, then you should try to get the best pre-payment and payment frequencies available.
 To get these, you should sacrifice as much interest as possible, or if you are expecting a ‘windfall’ sometime soon.
-However, be sure not to sacrifice more than you can spare.
+However, be sure not to forfeit more than you can spare.

-When it comes to getting the best mortgage rate quotes your best tool is the internet.
+When it comes to getting the best mortgage rate your best tool is the internet.
 Several websites give free mortgage quotes from one or more of the top mortgage lenders.
 This reduces the hassle and footwork that you have to do.

 How to find the Best Mortgage Rate?

 The interest rate is the most critical part of a mortgage to consider.
 Your interest rate is negotiated for a particular period of six months to thirty years.
 During this time, you will have to pay the agreed interest rate.

 If you can get a low-interest rate, you will pay less in interest costs for the term of the mortgage.
 When you first negotiate your mortgage for a New York City apartment, you will be able to save thousands of dollars by lowering your interest rate.